syncfusion-content/windowsforms-docs/WindowsForms/SfDataGrid/Filtering.md

         {
             if (records[i] is RecordEntry)
             {
-                //Get the value for frozen rows count of corresponding column and remove it from FilterElement col var value = provider.GetValue((records[i] as RecordEntry).Data, columnName);
+                //Get the value for frozen rows count of corresponding column and remove it var value = provider.GetValue((records[i] as RecordEntry).Data, columnName);
                 if (value != null)
                 {